Vaginal examination post pic

 Bimanually palpate the uterus:

-3. Push upwards with the internal fingers whilst simultaneously palpating the lower abdomen with your non-dominant hand.
+2. Push upwards with the internal fingers while palpating the lower abdomen with your non-dominant hand.
 You should be able to feel the uterus between your hands.
-You should then assess the various characteristics of the uterus:

-• Size: the uterus should be approximately orange-sized in an average female.
+• Size: the uterus should be approximately orange-sized

-• Shape: may be distorted by masses such as large fibroids.
+• Shape: may be distorted by masses such as large fibroids

-• Surface characteristics: note if the uterus feels smooth or nodular.
+• Surface characteristics: note if the uterus feels smooth or nodular

-• Palpate and assess the uterus bimanually
+• Bimanually palpate the uterus

 Bimanually palpate the uterus